open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ## Overview

-The _Metrics API_ supports reporting diagnostic measurements using three basic kinds of instrument, commonly known as Counters, Gauges, and Measures.
-Instruments are code-level objects, handled by programmers, used to gain visibility into operational metrics about the application, its components, and the system as a whole.
+The _Metrics API_ supports reporting diagnostic measurements using three basic kinds of instrument.
+"Metrics" are the thing being produced--mathematical, statistical summaries of certain observable behavior in the program.
+"Instruments" are the devices used by the program to record observations about their behavior.
+Therefore, we use "metric instrument" to refer to a program object, allocated through the API, used for recording metrics.
+There are three distinct instruments in the Metrics API, commonly known as Counters, Gauges, and Measures.

 Monitoring and alerting are the common use-case for the data provided through metric instruments, after various collection and aggregation